-In addition, Navitimer Luxury replica watches slide rule bezel is called Type 52.
+In addition, High quality replica watches UKslide rule bezel is called Type 52.
 These two types of slide rule bezels are in two different models.
 Compared with Navitimer and modern Chronomat models, the early Chronomat had different numbers or units on external and internal scales.

 Understanding the Slide-Rule Bezel